 Many art and cultural organisations also have an outreach remit and are committed to making their art forms and venues more accessible.
 These include:

-They can employ education and community officers, who work directly with community groups, introducing them to their respective art forms through workshops, events and other activities.
+Within these, you can be employed as an education and community officer, and would work directly with community groups, introducing them to the respective art forms through workshops, events and other activities.

-Community arts workers are also employed by specific community arts support agencies where they offer advice and support to others.
+It's also possible to find employment with specific community arts support agencies where they offer advice and support to others.

 Look for job vacancies at: